 Opening ceremonies: 3 p.m., Sam Mather Hall 201

 This is always an intellectually enjoyable time.
 All Kenyon community members are invited to attend.

 The History Department welcomes Professor Kyoungjin Bae, James P. Storer Assistant Professor of Asian History.

 Kyoungjin Bae joined the Department of History in spring 2019.
 As a historian of late imperial China, she is interested in understanding Chinese history from the perspectives of Eurasian connections, the history of science and technology, and visual and material culture.
 Prior to joining Kenyon, Kyoungjin held two postdoctoral fellowships at the Liberthal-Rogel Center for Chinese Studies at the University of Michigan and at the Hong Kong Institute for the Humanities and Social Sciences at the University of Hong Kong.
 She is currently working on her first book manuscript, titled "The Flowing Mechanism: Furniture, Craft, and Knowledge in Sino-European Exchanges, 1700-1850."

 Areas of Expertise: Late imperial China, the history of science and technology, visual and material culture, early modern Sino-European exchanges, global history.

 Dr. Bae's SP19 courses: HIST 161, East Asia to 1800 and HIST 391.03, ST:History of Science and Technology

 The History Department welcomes Pedro Cantisano, Visiting Assistant Professor Latin America for the 2018-19 academic year.

-Areas of Expertise for Professor Cantisano are: Latin American, Brazil, Legal History, and Urban History.
+Areas of Expertise: Professor Cantisano are: Latin American, Brazil, Legal History, and Urban History.